Olive Oil and Parmesan Popcorn

 - 1 tablespoon salt

-- (optional: 1 teaspoon Italian seasoning, homemade or store-bought)
+- (optional: 1 teaspoon Italian seasoning, store-bought or homemade)

 Add oil to a large metal stockpot over medium-high heat.
 Place 3-4 individual kernels in the pan and cover.
 Once they pop, uncover the pan and add in the rest of the kernels so that they form a single layer on the bottom of the pan.
 Cover, and give the pot a shake so that they all get coated with the oil.